rawr51919/random-js/README.md

 yarn add random-js
 ```

-If you wish to get a version without `nodeCrypto` (which is known to cause issues with some use cases, like some web applications), run this command:
+If you wish to get a version without `nodeCrypto` (which is known to cause issues with some use cases, like some web applications and React Native), run this command:

 ```sh
 npm install random-js-no-node